Introduction

 Comedy is the best medicine.
 I use my verbal and written artistic talent (i.e., my blarney) and sarcastic sense of humor, as one way to endure the realities of life.
 Life is good.
 Life is bad.
 It varies.

-Use the everlasting perspective, to place this temporal life, into the context of everlasting life.
+Use the everlasting perspective to place this temporal life in the context of everlasting life.
 That's the best way to cope with life realities, when they are “not too good,” as Hoyt would say, on John Boy and Billy.

 No comments: